-Explain the different planning cycles involved in Hoshin, and the philosophical differences with stretching your business beyond its current state (breakthroughs) and front-loading annual achievement to get to that breakthrough.
+Explain the planning cycles involved in Hoshin and the philosophical differences between stretching your business beyond its current state (breakthroughs) and front-loading annual achievement to get to that breakthrough.

 Spend time explaining how Hoshin necessitates harmony between daily activity, improvement projects, and strategic initiatives.
 This will inevitably require resource allocation and ongoing conflict management under the remit of the PMO.
 Utilizing your prioritization framework, or indeed building one, will help.

 Fine-tune your participants’ thinking beyond what they see as valuable and align it to what your customers find valuable.

 The result is a shifting of goal setting and projects to deliver better experiences and products to your customers.

 With the foundational elements of Hoshin set out, it is time to explore the different tools available to your participants.

 Explain what each of these tools represents and provide an example and supporting material to succeed, such as that available in our Hoshin resource hub: